-- Category 0 Stop: Stops the Solution by immediate removal of power. - Category 1 Stop: A controlled stop of the Solution.
-Power is removed when the stop is achieved. - Category 2 Stop: A controlled stop of the Solution.
+NOTICE Category 0 Stop: Stops the Solution by immediate removal of power. • Category 1 Stop: A controlled stop of the Solution.
+Power is removed when the stop is achieved.
+Category 2 Stop: A controlled stop of the Solution.
 Power is still available once the stop is achieved.
 Please refer to IEC 60204-1 for additional information on stop categories.

-- Normal mode: The palletizer continuously fills pallets when no human operator is in the vicinity of the palletizing cell. - Safeguarded mode: The system stops when a human operator enters the vicinity of the palletizing cell to manipulate a filled pallet, place pallets in an empty pallet slot, or troubleshoot the system or any other operations requiring human intervention.
-In such a state the robot will maintain a Category 2 stop and the linear axis will undergo a Category 1 stop.
-When the safeguards are removed, the system will resume operation in normal mode.
+- Normal mode: The palletizer continuously fills pallets when no human operator is in the vicinity of the palletizing cell. - Safeguarded operation - Reduced mode: The palletizer continuously fills pallets, even when an operator enters the palletizing cell.
+The operator can safely remove a filled pallet or place a pallet in an empty slot.
+The system will not start to palletize on an empty pallet unless the operator has pressed the "Confirm pallet(s) ready" button.
+To obtain this behavior, the "Confirm pallet(s) ready" checkbox in the Installation tab must be ticked.
+Also, to allow cell access to the operator, a complete risk assessment must be performed, and additional parameters must be set (which include, but are not limited to: robot speed, robot force, safety planes, guardrails). - Separation monitoring mode: The system stops when a human operator enters the vicinity of the palletizing cell to manipulate a filled pallet, place a pallet in an empty pallet slot, troubleshoot the system or any other operation requiring human intervention.
+In such a state the robot will maintain a Category 2 stop.
+When the safeguards are removed, the system resumes operation in Normal mode.